CloudSen/grid/README.md

 # Grid

+Automic Installer For Linux.

-To make life more easier
+To make life more easier.